usemarkup/AddressingBundle/README.md

 ## About

-This Symfony2 bundle provides integration with the markup/addressing package, which is able to format addresses according to the rules set out in [Frank's Compulsive Guide To Postal Addresses](http://www.columbia.edu/~fdc/postal/).
+This Symfony bundle provides integration with the markup/addressing package, which is able to format addresses according to the rules set out in [Frank's Compulsive Guide To Postal Addresses](http://www.columbia.edu/~fdc/postal/).

 ## Installation